kmate/nixos-config/README.md

 - Use dunst or mako, whichever can be better configured & styled?
 - How to test it? (maybe through mounting, but a cli trigger would be preferred)

+## URL links

+Make clicking on URLs in e.g. VSCode and console work.

 ## Power button / options

 EWW could be used to create a power menu, add invocation to Waybar